 As with most vegetables, runner beans need to be blanched before freezing to help retain their fresh flavour and colour.
 To do this, you’ll need to chop or slice the runner beans into ribbons or chunks, remove and discard any tough ends or stringy edges, blanch in boiling water, cool and then freeze.
 To make cutting your beans into lengths easier, try using a bean slicer.

 Make sure you using the best kitchen appliances with our expert review of the best fridge freezers.
-Also find some great savings this month with our expert pick of the best Black Friday fridge freezer deals throughout November.

 Basic method for freezing runner beans

 - Top and tail the beans then peel away any stringy edges.
 Chop the beans into 2-3cm chunks or slice lengthways.

 - Heat a pan of water until it comes to a rolling boil, then add the prepared runner beans.
 Boil for 3 mins then drain and transfer the beans to a bowl of ice-cold water.

 - Leave them in the cold water until cooled completely.
 Then you need to open freeze them, which is a method of freezing the beans out of a bag or container – this stops them from sticking together later.
 The way to do this is to line a baking sheet with baking parchment then lay all the blanched runner beans out, making sure the pieces or slices aren’t touching.
 Put the freezer on its coldest setting and freeze until solid.

 - Once the beans are frozen, put them in a bag or freezer box and return to the freezer.
 Will keep frozen for 3-6 months.